MoRe-ERL: Learning Motion Residuals using Episodic Reinforcement Learning: Related Works

 \subsection{Learning Motion Residual with RL}

-\replaced{The idea of using RL to learn motion residual \cite{silver2018residual, johannink2019residual} leverages the generalization capability of RL to handle complex dynamics like contacts and friction}.
+The idea of using RL to learn motion residual \cite{silver2018residual, johannink2019residual} leverages the generalization capability of RL to handle complex dynamics like contacts and friction.
 At the same time, learning motion residuals simplifies the RL problem, thereby reducing the demand for samples and making real-world applications more feasible~\cite{johannink2019residual,ranjbar2021residual}.
-Recent works have also explored incorporating MPs into residual RL \cite{carvalho2022adapt, davchev2022residual}, where \replaced{MPs serve as a base motion generator}, and step-based RLs are used to learn the motion residual for every control step.
-However, step-based residual RL still suffers from similar limitations to step-based RL, including a lack of smoothness in generated motions and a heavy reliance on dense Markovian reward.
-Different from these methods, MoRe-ERL utilizes ERL and recently proposed BMPs to parameterize smooth residual sequences.
-These sequences can be applied to a part of the trajectory or the whole reference trajectory.
-While the previously mentioned method can only apply to a fixed base policy, MoRe-ERL is a framework that explicitly takes reference trajectories as conditions and can work with arbitrary base motion generators.
+Recent works have also explored incorporating MPs into residual RL \cite{carvalho2022adapt, davchev2022residual}, where MPs serve as a base motion generator, and step-based RLs are used to learn the motion residual for every control step.
+For example, model‑free RL generates step‑based residuals for a DMP‑based policy using only task observations \cite{davchev2022residual}.
+Similarly, ProMP‑based policies serve as fixed nominal policies, with step‑based agents computing residuals in a low‑frequency control loop \cite{davchev2022residual}.
+However, step-based residual RL suffers from similar limitations to step-based RL, including a lack of smoothness in generated motions and a heavy reliance on dense Markovian reward. \replaced{In contrast, MoRe-ERL takes reference trajectories from arbitrary base policies as input and uses BMPs to parameterize residual sequences.
+It fully leverages BMPs by allowing partial refinement of the reference trajectory rather than modifying it entirely, thereby preserving critical task behaviors.
+Consequently, the length of the residual sequence is flexible and determined by the policy. } Compared to DMPs \cite{schaal2006dynamic} and ProMPs \cite{paraschos2013probabilistic}, BMPs mathematically guarantee enforcement of initial and terminal conditions, making them well-suited for generating motion residuals.
+To our knowledge, MoRe‑ERL is the first framework to combine BMPs with ERL for parameterizing \textit{residual sequences}.